-According to the National Eating Disorder Association, 43 million adult women and 20 percent of women over age 70 are dieting to lose weight, even though weight loss at older ages can be harmful.
+According to the National Eating Disorder Association, at least 20 million adult women and 20 percent of women over age 70 are dieting to lose weight, even though weight loss at older ages can be harmful.
 Although diets don’t always lead to eating disorders, they are often the precursor to sickness for those genetically predisposed to the illness.Eating disorder facts

 “Eating disorders are complex, biological brain disorders characterized by individuals’ distorted perceptions of body size, shape and weight, as well as a preoccupation with body image, food, nutrition and exercise,” explains Dr. Linda Santangelo, lead clinical psychologist at the eating disorders program